Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/README.md

 * The `helloworld.php` file, which is the entry point of the example.
 * The "lightstreamer" hierarchy directory structure, containing all the PHP classes (a file for each class), which implement the ARI Protocol.

-First, we import the classes included in the lightstreamer namespace and sub-namespaces, required to the communicate with the remote Proxy Adapters
+First, we import the classes included in the lightstreamer namespace and sub-namespaces, required to the communicate with the Proxy Adapters:

 ```php
 use Lightstreamer\remote\metadata\LiteralBasedProvider;